networkop/tkng/content/cni/cilium.md

 make nuke-all-pods
 ```

-To make sure there's is no interference from `kube-proxy` all iptables NAT rules neet to be flushed:
+To make sure there's is no interference from `kube-proxy` all iptables NAT rules need to be flushed:

 ```
 make flush-nat